dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 field is a `struct` type and the parameter is also a `struct` type.
 In fact, these rules apply for multiple layers of member access provided the types at all levels of member access are `structs`.
-The compiler enforces the `in` argument and its `struct` members are readonly variables.
+The compiler enforces that `struct` types passed as  `in` arguments and their `struct` members are readonly variables.

 The use of `in` parameters is to avoid the potential performance costs of copies.
 It does not change the semantics of any method call.
 Therefore,